midscreant/TarkBotExe/README.md

 Between each part of a runthrough, there is a 10 second grace period to allow for any necessary onscreen interactions

+I never added anything to deal with CAPTCHA, so if it appears program will fail.
+But it goes slow enough where it shouldn't pop up

 By running this program, you allow the bot to use your in-game funds for purchases, re-organize your inventory as it sees fit, and consume items from your stash.

 I AM NOT RESPONSIBLE FOR ANY LOSS OF IN-GAME CURRENCY AND ITEMS